 Flame retardant standards in the United Kingdom and Europe apply to domestic and contract fabrics.
 These materials appear within upholstery and curtain fabrics used domestically or through contracted manufacturing.
 Strict guidelines require testing of fabrics to ensure that they are safe for use in homes and commercially to eliminate fire risks.
 The arrival of the standards requiring the testing of these fabrics came to pass as home fires grew in numbers.
 The most disastrous of the fires were primarily cigarette-related and resulted in 11,000 deaths in the United Kingdom alone.

-The standards require labelling of the fabrics following tests and limit the usage of the fabrics both domestic and contract to specific purposes.
+The standards require labelling of the fabrics following tests and limit the usage of the materials both domestic and contract to specific purposes.
 For instance, the creation of curtains requires fabrics tested for curtain use.
 The same is true for fabrics used in upholstering furniture.

 M1 Standard indicates that the fabric is permanently non-flammable after testing.
 This standard is accepted in most countries in Europe, excluding the United Kingdom and Ireland.
 The M1 Standard is typically not acceptable to United Kingdom fire inspectors who have a preference for British Standards.